espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

     - For the drift caused by short-term operations of flash, such as before and after Wi-Fi connection, you can call ``esp_lcd_rgb_panel_set_pclk()`` before the operation to reduce the PCLK (such as 6 MHz) and delay about 20 ms (the time for RGB to complete one frame), and then increase PCLK to the original level after the operation.
 This operation may cause the screen to flash blank in a short-term.
     - If unavoidable, you can enable ``CONFIG_LCD_RGB_RESTART_IN_VSYNC`` or use the ``esp_lcd_rgb_panel_restart()`` to reset the RGB timing to prevent permanent drifting.
+    - For guidance on how to avoid RGB screen drift issues in Arduino, please refer to `the link <https://github.com/esp-arduino-libs/ESP32_Display_Panel/blob/master/docs/FAQ.md#how-to-fix-screen-drift-issue-when-driving-rgb-lcd-with-esp32-s3>`__.

 -----------------------------